thegetty/quire-docs/content/community/join-us.md

 [Submit Your Work](#)
 </div>

 We love celebrating Quire accomplishments.
-Send us your finished Quire publications and we will add them to our **[User Showcase](/community/user-showcase/)** and feature them on our homepage.
+Send us your finished Quire publications and we will add them to our **[Community Showcase](/community/community-showcase/)** and feature them on our homepage.
 We also welcome the submission of papers, articles, and presentations that you have written about Quire.

 Please email quire@getty.edu to learn more.